wcushen/blog/content/post/2022-08-secondary-scheduler.md

 spec:
   managementState: Managed
   schedulerConfig: secondary-scheduler-config
+  schedulerImage: k8s.gcr.io/scheduler-plugins/kube-scheduler:v0.22.6
 EOF
 ```

+6. Before we create a workload that is tagrted by our secondarys cheudler, let us observe the load on the worker node with respect to the Prometheus metric that the TargetLoadPacking plugin employs (node5_load)

+We can see that... so we should assume that our single-reploica pod shoudl go to the worker node 1

 6. Let's create a Pod (in the `openshift-secondary-scheduler-operator` namespace is fine) that desginates our secondary scheduler for allocation.